 What happens if I cannot attend?

 If you do not complete your mandatory program(s) during Week of Welcome, a registration hold will be placed on your student account and prevent you from registering for classes next semester.
-However, you will be able to register for one of the limited make-up workshops starting in September.
+However, you will be able to register for one of the limited make-up workshops during the fall semester.
 Registration instructions for make-up workshops will be made available here after Week of Welcome.

-If you have any additional questions, please email us at email@example.com (Note: Per WSU’s email policy, responses to emailed inquiries may only be sent to your official WSU email account.)
+If you cannot find an answer to your question there, please please contact Health Promotion.
+(Note: Per WSU’s email policy, responses to emailed inquiries may only be sent to your official WSU email account.)